 What this means is that outside influences can determine whether a gene is turned on or off and changes to the genetic code can be made by environmental factors which can then be passed on to offspring.

 So the truth about genetics is that although scientists once thought that human diseases were caused mainly by changes in DNA sequence, infectious agents such as bacteria and viruses, or environmental agents, it is now known that changes in the epigenome also can cause, or result from, disease.
 In other words, the environment containing the cells which contain the genes can determine how the genes express themselves and whether that expression results in health or disease.
+Which brings us to the topic of genetics and probiotics.

 Disease states are associated with some sort of chronic inflammation.
 Inflammation can lead to disease and disease can lead to inflammation.
 If you have read any of my works, you probably learned that microbes can cause different types of inflammatory or anti-inflammatory reactions.
 You also learned that in general, pathogenic or opportunistic organisms elicit an inflammatory response at some level, and that in general, probiotics either invoke a localized, generally beneficial inflammatory reaction and/or an overall anti-inflammatory reaction to calm down the body’s aggressive response.